vfarcic/devops26/manuscript/16-serverless-apps.md

 The output should be similar to the one that follows.

 ```
-jx-knative.cd-staging.35.243.171.144.nip.io
+jx-knative.jx-staging.35.243.171.144.nip.io
 ```

 As you can see, the pattern is the same no matter whether it is a "normal" or a Knative service.
 Jenkins X is making sure that the URLTemplate we explored in the [Changing URL Patterns](#upgrade-url-template) subchapter is applied no matter the type of the Service or the Ingress used to route external requests to the application.
-In this case, it is the default one that combines the name of the service (`jx-knative`) with the environment (`cd-staging`) and the cluster domain (`35.243.171.144.nip.io`).
+In this case, it is the default one that combines the name of the service (`jx-knative`) with the environment (`jx-staging`) and the cluster domain (`35.243.171.144.nip.io`).

 Now comes the moment of truth.
 Is our application working?
 Can we access it?